DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/quickstarts/4_ef.md

 IdentityServer also generates temporary data, such as authorization codes, consent choices, and refresh tokens.
 By default, these are also stored in-memory.

-To move this data into a database that is persistent between restarts and across multiple IdentityServer instances, we can use the IdentityServer4 Entity Framework library.
+To move this data into a database that is persistent between restarts and across multiple IdentityServer instances, we can use the Duende IdentityServer Entity Framework library.

 {{% notice note %}}
 In addition to manually configuring EF support, there is also an IdentityServer template to create a new project with EF support, using *dotnet new isef*.